 Our mission and values

 We see theatre as an essential part of the human experience; stories brought to life through imagination and shared in community can transport and transform us.
-We are committed to an anti-racist theatre ethos.
+We are committed to an anti-racist and inclusive theatre ethos through which all are encouraged to exchange ideas freely and reach for new understanding.
 We teach Earlham students to create theatre that elicits empathy, challenges the intellect, and encourages intentional decision-making.
 We strive to develop interdisciplinary anti-racist theatre artists with a personal sense of responsibility to the communities in which they will live and work.

 Below are several articles which articulate the department’s values and beliefs:

-The Earlham College Department of Theatre Arts strives to create theatre that elicits empathy, challenges the intellect, and encourages intentional decision making.
-These core goals and our alignment with Quaker Principles and Practices necessitate not only our vocal support of the Movement for Black Lives but also our commitment to an anti-racist theatre ethos, resulting in a better future in our curriculum and production work.
+The Earlham College Department of Theatre Arts strives to create theatre that elicits empathy, challenges the intellect, and encourages intentional decision-making.
+These core goals and our alignment with Quaker Principles and Practices necessitate not only our vocal support of the Movement for Black Lives but also our commitment to an anti-racist theatre ethos, resulting in a more equitable future in our curriculum and production work.
 We acknowledge that the arts have long been touted as a safe place for everyone while still allowing privileged persons to rest on comfortable laurels within a historically white supremacist society.

 Instead of intentions, we come to you with actions.
-In this time of transition we strive to:
+We strive to:

 - Honor the layered experience of those in our community and acknowledge their trauma, grief, rage, fear, and exhaustion from years lived under the thumb of white supremacy.